AnniesAnalytics/Sheets_excel_function_samples/README.md

 # Sheets_excel_function_samples
 The partner file to my SQL file!

+# AVERAGE / AVERAGEIF
+=AVERAGE(A2:A8)<br/>
+=AVERAGEIF(A2:A10, “NY”, B2:B10)

+# Arithmetic
+Your spreadsheets can do basic math for you.
+Just put an = , then the two cells you want to use, separated by your operator. + - * or /        So, =A2-B3    or =A2*B5   Also see, modulo.

 # COUNT- A/IF
 COUNTA counts the total number of values within a specified range.
 COUNT only counts the numerical values within a specified range.

+## COUNTIF will count the values within a range as long as they meet a certain condition.
+=COUNTIF(range, criterion)<br/>
+=COUNTIF(A1:A9, “food”)<br/>
+Instead of inputting the value/string into the “ “ in this function, you can remove the “ “ and instead just type/click a cell which has the string you want to look for.

+## =COUNTIFS(criteria_range1, criterion1, [criteria_range2, criterion2, ...])
+=COUNTIF(A1:A9, “coffee”, C1:C9, “12/12/2020”)

 # CLEAN BLANKS
 Excel: